CiganEnterprise/InfiniteShoot/README.md

 that the freelancer or business owner already has an appointment system, the app just saves the data into a database so that the freelancer just has to connect to the person to talk about details such as where should be the photo shoot or if the date is right.
-This scenario seems very real because the process of creating interoperability between the app and the appointment system would be very time-consuming and money-consuming.
+This scenario seems very real because the process of creating interoperability between the app, and the appointment system would be very time-consuming and money-consuming.
 That being said, this solution (interoperability) will pretty much be avoided by both the programmer and freelancer or business owner.

 ##### How does the form looks in the user view